kgen-protocol/platform-protocol-api-docs/docs/Loyalty Protocol V1/Tech integration/api-usage.md

 ---
 # API Usage

+The API Usage provides a comprehensive overview of various endpoints available for managing user interactions, authentication, wallet transactions, and reward systems within the platform.
+Each endpoint includes a description and usage details, enabling developers to effectively integrate and utilize these functionalities in their applications.

 | API Endpoint | Description | Usage |
 |--------------|--------------|-------|
 | PUT `/s2s/loyalty/rewardable-events` | Register or update rewardable events in the game. | Create new events or update existing ones for the reward system. |